Skip to content

 What is SEPA?

-Banks in the participating countries use a dedicated payment system that enables seamless cross-border transfers within SEPA in Euros for the same cost and time as domestic transfers.
+Currently, SEPA is composed of 41 member states and territories.
+Banks in participating countries use a dedicated payment system that enables seamless cross-border transfers in Euros for the same cost and time as domestic transfers.

-Within SEPA transfers, the European Payments Council (EPC) has created different SEPA payment schemes to fulfill the different needs of consumers and businesses.
-These schemes include the following:
+Within SEPA transfers, the European Payments Council (EPC) has created different SEPA payment schemes to fulfill the diverse needs of consumers and businesses.

 SEPA Credit Transfer (SCT) Recall

-An SCT Recall occurs when a user requests the return of a payment made from their account.
+An SCT Recall occurs when a sender requests the return of a payment made from their account.
 This typically applies if the payment was a duplicate, technically incorrect, or made by mistake.

-Refer to the Solaris Partner Care (customer level processes) documentation for the full end-to-end workflow and the specific details required to open a request.
+Refer to the Solaris Partner Care (customer level processes) documentation for the full end-to-end workflow.

 SEPA Returns

 A SEPA Return occurs when the beneficiary bank rejects an incoming transfer because it cannot credit the funds to the recipient.
-Unlike a recall, which is initiated by the sender, a return is triggered automatically by the receiving bank.
+Unlike a recall (initiated by the sender), a return is triggered automatically by the receiving bank.

 • Account Closed: The beneficiary account no longer exists.